Playpager Home

 When a piece makes a move that ends on an opponent’s piece that piece is captured and removed from the board.

 The pawns cannot capture a piece that is right in front of it.
-The can only capture a piece that is diagonally in front of them.
+They can only capture a piece that is diagonally in front of them.
 This diagonal move by a pawn can only be made when capturing a piece.

 The game begins with the white player going first.
 Each player can make one move per turn.
 Players take turns making moves with the goal of capturing the opposing King in mind.